hugo2f/greenbox-assignment/README.md

 Can select any period within the past and future 6 months.

+## Upcoming Reservations

+The most recent pickup/return dates are displayed, up to 5 dates each

 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).